FernandoChu/agda-2LTT/src/foundation/fibrant-typesᵉ.lagda.md

 witness-hom-Fibrant-Type' A B = witness-Fibrant-Type A → witness-Fibrant-Type B

--- Warning: The "official" induced-map will be the one without `'` -- These maps should be equal but it's hard to see since -- 1) is-fibrant-Πᵉ doesn't compute
--- 2) Applying is-fibrant-Πᵉ to the non-dependent case means transporting -- along a constant family, but this isn't the identity on the nose.
--- It's unclear to me if this will matter in the future.
--- If equality of these maps is ever needed, writing a manual version of -- `is-fibrant-Πᵉ` is probably the right choice.

 induced-map-hom-Fibrant-Type :
   {l1 l2 : Level} →
   ( A : Fibrant-Type l1) →